oliverjam/oliverjames-v4/content/react-testing-from-scratch.md

 ## Dealing with JSX

 Node doesn't understand JSX syntax.
-There are a couple of ways to deal with this: either compile your code with something like esbuild or Babel, or use [a Node module hook](https://nodejs.org/api/module.html#transpilation) to compile it on the fly as you import it.
+There are a couple of ways to deal with this: either compile your code in advance with something like esbuild or Babel, or use [a Node module hook](https://nodejs.org/api/module.html#transpilation) to compile it on the fly as you import it.

 To make things simpler here we're going to use the [Bun](https://bun.sh) runtime, which supports JSX natively.